develephant/coronium-core-docs/docs-pending/docs/extending/index.md

 return echo
 ```

-## Public facing api
+## Public-facing API

 !!! note
-    Creating a public facing api is optional.
+    Creating a public-facing API is optional.

+A public-facing API allows you to call your plugin from the Coronium Core client plugin in Corona.

-The public facing api goes in the __/usr/local/coronium/lualib/api__ directory.
-The api must extend the __core.api__.
+The public-facing API goes in the __/usr/local/coronium/lualib/api__ directory.
+The API must extend the __core.api__.

 __Example__